johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/BackgroundTemplateListUpdatesEnabled.md

 # BackgroundTemplateListUpdatesEnabled

 ## Enables background updates to the list of available templates for Collections and other features that use templates (deprecated)
-> This policy is deprecated.
+> DEPRECATED: This policy is deprecated.
 It is currently supported but will become obsolete in a future release.

 ## Supported versions